rickclephas/KMP-NativeCoroutines/README.md

 A library to use Kotlin Coroutines from Swift code in KMP apps.

+> :warning: **Note:** this branch contains the Swift Async/Await wrapper functions.
+Swift Async/Await is a Swift 5.5 feature and requires Xcode 13 beta.
+These wrapper functions can only be used in apps targeting iOS 15 and macOS 12.

 ## Installation

 Add the Kotlin library to your common dependencies: